Circumstance and Kismet:

 How has reception for the film and CD gone?

-It's gone better than expected.
+It's gone better than I expected.
 The movie debuted in May, at a premiere in Maumee, which adjoins Toledo, and the attendance was very good.
-It made a great component of an evening because the idea was that you would hear live music performed before and after the screening and that music would be, to a certain degree anyway, Jack's music performed by people who are left to carry that torch, so to speak.
+It made a great component of an evening because the idea was that you would hear live music performed before and after the screening and that music would be, to a certain degree anyway, Jack's music performed by people who are left to carry that torch.
 And, that went over very well.
 People who knew Jack were very pleased with what they saw.
 I think the litmus test for me was people who I had never met before, and knew Jack, came to me after the picture and said how much they liked it.

 The next big hurdle for something like this is whether or not someone who didn't know Jack at all would be able to see it and appreciate it.
 Well, in the couple of months since the screening, promo copies have gone to a lot of blues writers, magazines, bloggers all across the country, all across the world really, and we've gotten a number of good responses back from people who loved the music and found the documentary to be the kind of thing that made them appreciate the music that they heard on the album a lot more, which is a really great goal for the movie to have.
 Here's this 20-track compilation of a lost blues man, and with this 80-minute story you should find yourself digging that music a lot more.